Jessi-MM/LSTM_PropagatorLearning/readme.md

 LSTM model uses wave packet and potential at time $t$ as input and returns the wave packet at time $t+ \Delta t$ under potential given.
 We used an LSTM model because we aborded this problem as a time series problem.
 ![In-Ou](img/dataInputOutput.png)

-To generate wave packets: $\psi(r,t)$ propagated in time we applied the DVR method to solve the Time Dependent Schrödinger Equation, using the *Proton Transfer System* as model of potential.
-We used a grid of $n=32$ points in the position space: $[a=-1.5, b=1.5]\,\mathring{A}$, each step of time was: $\Delta t= 1 fs$, and generated trajectories of $200fs$ (this is the sequence of length to the LSTM).
+To generate wave packets $\psi(r,t)$ propagated through time we applied the DVR method to solve the Time Dependent Schrödinger Equation, using the *Proton Transfer System* as model of potential.
+We used a grid of $n=32$ points in the position space $[a=-1.5, b=1.5]\mathring{A}$, each step of time was $\Delta t= 1 fs$, and generated trajectories of $200fs$ (this is the sequence of length to the LSTM).
 The next figure shows an example of what contains one trajectory.

 ![Trajectory](img/DiagTrayectoria.png)